Monday 12 – Sunday 18 August 2019

 Coasters noted at Wicklow port this week included Crownbreeze, Ceg Universe and Isidor.

-The liner Viking Sun was noted heading north for an early morning call at Dublin, the Queen Vitoria was also visible offshore going south for Southampton after a cruise to Norway.
-Another liner Seabourn Quest was also noted going south to Dunmore East after visiting Dublin.
+The liner Viking Sun was noted heading north for an early morning call at Dublin during the week, the larger liner Queen Vitoria was also visible offshore going south for Southampton after a cruise to Norway.
+Another liner, Seabourn Quest was also noted going south to Dunmore East after visiting Dublin.

 Visitors to the port included the beam trawler Bridget Carmel, the former Wicklow RNLI 42’ Watson lifeboat J.W Archer and the Polish training yacht Brego.